ID cards in the ESL classroom

 …and so on.

--Once I have enough basic contact details, I add a couple of more headings, where the students can start to express themselves:
+👩🏫Once I have some basic contact details, I add two more headings where the students can express a little bit about themselves:

 Likes: